Taryn Ishida (Ex Officio Member) -Executive Director, Californians for Justice

 Rhea Martin (rhea_AT_caljustice.org), Organizing Director, oversees and supports CFJ’s four regions by providing campaign strategizing, supervision and staff and leadership development.
 She joined CFJ in 2001 as a sophomore in high school, when she decided to start working towards educational justice, fighting against the educational inequalities that plague the African-American community.
 As a high school student, she helped to run and win a bathroom improvement campaign in Long Beach.
 While she worked in Fresno as an organizer, CFJ Fresno managed to cut the student to counselor ratio from 800:1 to 450:1 and won new student-friendly A-G posters for every classroom in Fresno Unified.
 A student at California State University, Fresno, she collects all things Bob Marley and loves pretending she can sing along with her favorite 90’s Hip Hop and R&B acts.
 As a staff member now, she cannot imagine working on anything more important than uplifting and empowering her community to speak up and demand change.

 Saa’un P. Bell (saaun_AT_caljustice.org), Statewide Communications Director, grounded in her southern roots of Greenville Alabama and Eastern Samar, Saa’un is the oldest of six, in a serious, but comical, working class Black and Filipino immigrant family.
 Moved by her experiences as a Black and Filipino English Language Learner in Long Beach Unified School District, Saa’un joined Californians for Justice in 2009 as an Organizer where she organized community college students and youth of color to fight against the racial and educational inequities in their schools.
 She has been organizing immigrant and youth of color in education for 8 years.
-Currently in her role as the Communications Director, Saa’un oversees the Narrative Strategy for statewide education policy, perception of youth campaigns.
+Currently, Saa’un oversees the narrative strategy for local and statewide campaigns for education and racial justice.

 Now, if you ever see Saa’un in the streets of Oakland she’s probably not smiling.
 For

 fun serious, you can catch her kicking it with her australian shepherds Fox & Sir Fyodor Dostoevsky, fishing the Pacific Coast for Halibut, reading, writing short fiction & philosophizing on everything from science fiction to Sailor Moon.
-Saa’un holds BA in Philosophy, Sociology/Law & Society, and minors in Marxist & Ethnic Studies from UC Riverside.
+Saa’un holds a BA in Philosophy.

 Chelsie Brooks (chelsie_AT_caljustice.org), Development Manager, Leads the foundation and grassroots fundraising programs at CFJ.
 Chelsie started working with CFJ in 2010 as an intern for the Campaign for Quality Education while studying Political, Legal, and Economic Analysis at Mills College in Oakland.
 She is inspired by CFJ’s commitment to racial justice and political action, and is excited to be a part of building a strong foundation for this work.